A Complete Guide to Google Analytics 4

-As we touched on earlier, the fragmented nature of the modern user experience which often involves multiple devices and platforms can be problematic when attempting to track customer data and behaviour.
+As we touched on earlier, the fragmented nature of the modern user experience which often involves multiple devices and platforms can be problematic when attempting to track customer data and behavior.

-To combat this, Google Analytics 4 uses multiple identity spaces, including marketer provided user IDs to give you a more complete view as to how customers interact with your business.
+To combat this, Google Analytics 4 uses multiple identity spaces, including marketer-provided user IDs to give you a more complete view of how customers interact with your business.

 It’s important to note that this all comes down to knowing where your customers are coming from and what actions they’re taking throughout the whole process, something the next feature provides insight into.

 One major change that digital marketers have been calling for Google Analytics is a tool to measure both app and web integrations together.